 Now I know the complexity behind this project.
 The other challenge was we didn’t have a content writer in our team.
 But it’s very important to explain the process in the user’s language, not using existing technical terms.
 This is quite challenging for me as a non-native speaker.
 Without any resource of content strategist, I took 3 actions:

 - Worked with PM, UX leads, CX program manager, and UX research intern to run content review.

 - Partnered with our UX research intern to run usability studies on Usertesting.com

-- Reviewed content with legal team to make sure every word is legal
+- Reviewed contents with the legal team to make sure every word is legally approved

 Usability study quotes: